tinygo-org/tinygo-site/content/docs/guides/build.md

 ### With a self-built LLVM

 You can also manually build LLVM.
 This is a long process which takes at least one hour on most machines.
 In many cases you can build TinyGo using a system-installed LLVM, see above.
+More than 8GB of memory is recommend.

 You will need a few extra tools that are required during the build of LLVM, depending on your OS.